-AC Power Recov- Determines whether the server automatically powers on and boots after a power ery cycle.
+AC Power Recov- ery Determines whether the server automatically powers on and boots after a power cycle.
 The recommended setting is ON.
-F1/F2 Prompt on Terminates booting if an error is detected during the process.
-Set this to Disable, tems only) is running.
+F1/F2 Prompt on Error (Dell sys- Terminates booting if an error is detected during the process.
+Set this to Disable, as the everRun system may be able to provide more information once the server tems only) is running.